A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-where $C_{f,0}$ is the covering fraction at the center of the galaxy, and $\gamma$ is the power law index.
-We convolve this power law with the seeing of the counter arc in the source plane.
-We obtain a best fit model with $\gamma= - 1.25_{-0.02}^{+0.02}$.
-This model is shown as a green dotted line in Figure \ref{fig:covering_fraction}.
-This Figure also shows that the model convolved with the seeing (green dashed line) is a better characterization of the \mgii\ covering fraction.
-We constrain the total area covered by the residual emission tracing the outflow and the total area enclosed within 30 kpc.
-By dividing the outflow area $A_{out}$ by the total area $A_{tot}$ of the counter arc stamp, we can get an average value for the covering fraction.
-The measured value for the average covering fraction is $\langle C_f \rangle = \frac{A_{out}}{A_{tot}} = 0.13_{-0.01}^{+0.01}$.
 The covering fraction beyond the stellar continuum is an indicator of the morphology and patchiness of the outflowing gas.
 In other words, it quantifies the fraction of the projected area around a galaxy where outflowing gas can be detected \citep{chisholm2016robust}.
 Several studies quantified the gas covering fraction using partial covering of blueshifted absorption lines, with some assumption about the relation between the velocity and radius \cite[e.g.,][]{chisholm2016robust, chisholm2018feeding}.
-Typically these works find a decreasing $C_f$ with distance characterized by a power-law.
-Our measurement of the $C_f$ power law is comparable to these studies, even though a completely different approach is being used here.
-Additional analysis of these two methods are needed to compare if the \mgii\ emission traced gas covering fraction, and the absorption traced line-of-sight covering fraction are indeed probing the same gas covering fraction.
+Typically, these works find a decreasing $C_f$ with distance characterized by a power-law.
+Our measurement of the {\mgii} $C_f$ power law is comparable to these studies, even though a completely different approach is being used here.
+Additional analysis of these two methods is needed to compare if the \mgii\ emission traced gas covering fraction, and the absorption traced line-of-sight covering fraction are indeed probing the same gas covering fraction.
 This will be done in \rcsa\ as a part of a future paper (Shaban et al. in prep).
 Covering fraction is one of the important quantities in the calculation of the mass outflow rate $\dot{M}_{out}$.
 Most studies assume $C_f$ to be constant.
 Our measurements conclusively show that the outflow gas covering fraction changes as we move outward from the central region of the galaxy.
 These constraints will enable robust mass outflow rates for this system.